 4. Resisting arrest - Being uncooperative during an arrest will only hurt your case and can lead to injury.

-5. Voluntarily giving samples of body fluids, fingerprints, handwriting, clothing-You don't have to give officers these
+5. Voluntarily giving samples of body fluids, fingerprints, handwriting, clothing - You don't have to give officers

 6. Taking a polygraph or lie-detector test - Polygraphs are inadmissible in court because they are unreliable.
 I only